Irish paper money

 The Yeats '20 Punt' became increasingly common in circulation in the late 1980s.

-£20 notes were distributed through the ATM network, and examples of the note are easy to obtain up to AU grade.
+Irish 20 pound notes were widely distributed through the ATM network, and examples of the note are easy to obtain up to AU grade.
 Examples in strict UNC grade with all four corners still sharp (grade 67 with quality mark or higher) are scarce, and much more difficult to obtain.

 Metallic Thread: A metallic security thread is embedded in the paper slightly to the right of center when the note is viewed from the face side.
 This was a standard security feature used in banknotes of the time.